EpiXCoder/Go_Static_Analyzer/README.md

 # Static Analyzer

 **Static Analyzer** is a command-line tool that scans Go code repositories for common security vulnerabilities.
 It helps developers identify insecure coding patterns before they reach production, ensuring better security for Go applications.

 ## Features
-- **Repository Cloning:** Automatically fetches and clones the latest 10 repositories from a specified GitHub user or organization.
+- **Repository Cloning:** Automatically fetches and clones repositories from a specified GitHub user or organization, with the option to clone either the latest 10 repositories or all repositories.
 - **Code Analysis:** Parses Go files to inspect their syntax trees for insecure patterns.
 - **Pattern Detection:** Flags insecure code, including:
   - **Hardcoded Credentials:** Detects suspicious string literals that may contain passwords, secrets, or API keys.